Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is the primary purpose of refactoring?

 - [ ] Ensuring that all factors are constantly aligned.
-- [ ] Removing all bugs that were found during regression tests.
+- [ ] Removing all bugs that were found during Regression Tests.
 - [x] Making sure that the code is readable and maintainable.
 - [ ] Creating better technical documentation.